-CBD can be obtained in a few forms; from capsules and oils to edibles, vape liquids, and topical creams.
-While epilepsy is the only medical condition currently approved by the FDA to be treatable by CBD, studies have shown the compound to have therapeutic effects on a wide range of ailments and disorders, including:
+CBD is available in a few forms; from capsules and oils to edibles, vape liquids, and topical creams.
+While epilepsy is the only medical condition the FDA currently approves to be treatable by CBD, studies have shown the compound to have therapeutic effects on a wide range of ailments and disorders, including:

-While most traditional drugs come with a list of unpleasant and often serious side effects – not to mention highly addictive qualities – CBD has been defined by the World Health Organization as a safe and non-addictive compound with “no adverse public health effects.”
+Most traditional drugs come with a list of unpleasant and often serious side effects – not to mention highly addictive qualities.
+However, the World Health Organization has defined CBD as a safe and non-addictive compound with “no adverse public health effects.”

 Moreover, CBD’s properties are believed to be incredibly versatile, with some studies showing it to possess the following attributes: